$8,820 + $109.95 materials fee.

 This subject reflects professional clinic scenarios and presentations allowing the students to put into practice all their knowledge and skills in a supervised and controlled manner.

-As this is an online massage therapy course, majority of your learning will be completed online.
-You will therefore require a computer or iPad/tablet (with a camera) and internet access for the full duration of the course.
+As this is an online massage therapy course, the majority of your learning will be completed online.
+You will therefore require a computer or iPad/tablet (with a camera), a printer, and internet access for the full duration of the course.

 We also recommend that you have a good quality massage table to practice on.
 If you don’t already have one, we can recommend Athlegen or Firm ‘n’ Fold.
 Your trainer can provide you with more advice if you would like to know more.
 Of course, you will also need some people to practice on.
 Finding people who are willing to receive a free massage… that’s the easy part!

 It is a requirement that students complete supervised massage treatments and assessments to earn their qualification.
-It is our preference that you complete 100% of your training hours from a Primary Clinic (Brisbane, Gold Coast & Sunshine Coast).
-However, if you do not live locally, you can complete some of your training hours at a Primary Clinic and the remainder at a Secondary (North Sydney & Melbourne) or Virtual Clinic.
-It is a requirement of the course that you complete at least 1 day of Relaxation and 3 days of Remedial treatments and assessments at a Q Academy Primary Clinic.
+It is our preference that you complete 100% of your 200 practical hours from a NETQ Training Clinic (Brisbane, Gold Coast, Sunshine Coast, Melbourne or Sydney).
+However, if you do not live near one of these clinics or are a regional learner, contact us to discuss your options.

-Please note that you must have completed your relevant learning modules and assessments prior to commencing your clinic hours.
-We also request that you make arrangements at least 2 months prior to when you are due to start treating in clinic, to ensure there is space available.
+Please note that you must complete your relevant learning modules and assessments prior to commencing your clinic hours.
+We also request that you make arrangements at least 2 months prior to when you are due to start treating in the clinic, to ensure there is space available.

 All of the course content is presented in a digital manual, and classes presented in short video format by an experienced trainer and assessor.
 You will be taken through both the practical and theoretical material in an easy to follow, logical sequence.